zbw322092/thing_about_node.js/JS_Basic/Language Features/this_in_javascript.md

 ## What `this` stands for
 Thanks for the [clear explanation](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/) about `this` from _http://javascriptissexy.com/_.
 >the `this` keyword is similarly used to **refer to an object that the function (where this is used) is bound to**.
-The this keyword not only refers to the object but it also contains the value of the object.
+The this keyword not only refers to the object but it also contains the value of the object.<br/>
-...
+...<br/>
-when a function executes, it gets the `this` property—**a variable with the value of the object that invokes the function where this is used**.
+when a function executes, it gets the `this` property—**a variable with the value of the object that invokes the function where this is used**.<br/>
-...
+...<br/>
-The `this` reference **ALWAYS refers to (and holds the value of) an object**—a singular object—and it is usually used inside a function or a method
+The `this` reference **ALWAYS refers to (and holds the value of) an object**—a singular object—and it is usually used inside a function or a method<br/>
-...
+...<br/>
 `this` is used inside a function (let’s say function A) and it contains the value of the object that **invokes function A**.
 We need `this` to access methods and properties of **the object that invokes function A**, especially since we don’t always know the name of the invoking object, and sometimes there is no name to use to refer to the invoking object.
-Indeed, this is really just a shortcut reference for the “antecedent object”—**the invoking object**.
+Indeed, this is really just a shortcut reference for the “antecedent object”—**the invoking object**.<br/>
-...
+...<br/>
 **`this` is not assigned a value until an object invokes the function where `this` is defined**

-The sum up above statement:
+Summing up above statement:
 **`this` key word is usually defined in a function, it points to the object which invokes the function and it also holds values of the object.**

 Several simple examples: